paulipa/sico-wiki/services/guides/dealing-with-triglavian-invasion-systems.md

 7. After you have killed the frigate warp out.
 You only need to kill one single ship.
 If possible warp to a upwell structure and tether up to avoid roaming NPCs
 8. You will now need to wait 20 minutes for the ratting tick.
 Once this tick happens you will receive a notification that your standing with EDENCOM has decreased and increased with Triglavians.
 9. Warp to a triglavian site from your probe scanner to make sure you are now neutral to them and they are not shooting at you.
-Repeat this with an EDENCOm site.
+Repeat this with an EDENCOM site.
 10. You can now travel thorough minor victory systems without getting killed at the gates.